NREL/EnergyPlus/design/FY2022/NFP-MultipleGroundTemperatureReflectance.md

 ## Design Documentation ##

+The new feature will modify modules:

+   DataSurfaces,

+   SurfaceGeomtery,

+   HeatBalanceSurfaceManager,

+   HeatBalFinieDiffMamanger; and

+   ConvectionCoefficients.

-The new feature will modify modules: DataSurfaces, SurfaceGeomtery, HeatBalanceSurfaceManager, HeatBalFinieDiffMamanger and ConvectionCoefficients.
-Some functions will be modified and new functions will be added for getinput, average ground temperature and ground reflectance calculations.
+   Some existing functions will be modified and new functions will be added for getinput, average ground temperature and ground reflectance calculations.

 ### Design GroundSurfaces Temperature ###

-Adds new function calculates ground surfaces average temperature for each SurfaceProperty:GroundSurfaces object.
+Adds new function that calculates ground surfaces average temperature for each SurfaceProperty:GroundSurfaces object.

 #### DataSurfaces.hh ####

-	*// adds module level new member vectors* SurfHasGndSurfPropertyDefined
-    Array1D<bool> SurfHasGroundSurfProperties;      // true if ground surfaces properties are listed for an external surface Array1D<int> SurfGroundSurfacesNum;             // index to a ground surfaces list (defined in SurfaceProperties::GroundSurfaces)
+	*// adds module level two new member vectors* Array1D<bool> IsSurfPropertyGndSurfacesDefined; // true if ground surfaces properties are listed for an external surface Array1D<int> GroundSurfsPropertyNum;            // index to a ground surfaces list (defined in SurfaceProperties::GroundSurfaces)

     *Adds new struct for ground surfaces data:*